matteteruggi/Doubling-in-sichness-pensions-pricing/README.md

 # Doubling in sickness pensions pricing
-A montecarlo simulation for pricing doubling in sichness pensions with a semi-markov chain.
+A montecarlo simulation for pricing doubling in sickness pensions with a semi-markov chain.
 Long term care is becoming a relevant aspect of our society, and a possible exit strategy comes from financial markets.
 In particular, doubling-in-sickness pensions might reveal helpfull in helping for the constitution of a functioning LTC market.
 Instead of buyng a stand-alone LTC product, the insured buys an annuity that doubles